-In keeping with the mission of the Annapolis Valley Regional Library (the Library) of “providing access to the world of educational, recreational, and information resources in a variety of formats and technologies” the Library shall participate in various online social networking applications, in order to give members of the community increased access to library resources without requiring a visit to a physical branch or service outlet.
+In keeping with the mission of the Annapolis Valley Regional Library (the Library) of “building strong communities through the sharing of places for collections and connections” the Library shall participate in various online social networking applications, in order to give members of the community increased access to library resources without requiring a visit to a physical branch or service outlet.

 Definition of Social Networking: